radiantlogic-v8/documentation-new/documentation/installation/self-managed-v9.md

 ### 3. Run the installation command

-Once you have made the necessary changes to your `values.yaml` file, run the install command to deploy the chart:
+After updating your `values.yaml` file, run the install command to deploy the chart:

 ```
 helm -n self-managed install fid \